Ovid/codegen-protection/README.md

         return sum(@_)/@_;
     }

-    #<<< CodeGen::Protection::Perl 0.01.
+    #<<< CodeGen::Protection::Format::Perl 0.03.
 Do not touch any code between this and the end comment.
 Checksum: d135a051f158ee19fbd68af5466fb1ae

     use Scalar::Util 'looks_like_number';